plavjanik/test-repository-github-rally-integration/README.md

 - Branch `in-progress-id-in-a-commit` has the ID of a Rally item (`US596183`) in a commit message.
 It is in progress.

 - Branch `us596183-in-progress-id-in-branch-name` has the ID of a Rally item (`US596183`) in its name.
 It is in progress.

+- Branch `in-progress-id-in-a-pull-request` has the ID of a Rally item (`US596183`) in the pull request text.
+It is in progress.